iffy/generalconference/data/eng/1983-10/002-jesus-christ-our-savior-and-redeemer/text.md

-# Jesus Christ: Our Savior and Redeemer
+# Jesus Christ:Our Savior and Redeemer

 As members of The Church of Jesus Christ of Latter-day Saints, we need to place unreserved confidence in the Lord Jesus Christ, whom we accept as the